twilson63/cu/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Lua WASM community
+  Made with ❤️ by the Cu WASM community
 </p>